 Mimi Tan, Operations Managers at R&G Technologies, uses ClientHeartbeat to send out her customer feedback surveys every quarter.
 Since Client Heartbeat automates the process, she actually doesn’t have to do anything; it just sends the surveys out automatically from her personal email address, on her behalf.

-It then intelligently sends notifications when customer feedback has been received and when the system flags unhappy customers as âat riskâ of cancelling or leaving.
+It then intelligently sends notifications when customer feedback has been received and when the system flags unhappy customers as âat riskâ of canceling or leaving.